tlhakhan/virtualmachine-builder/README.md

 ## File list
 file | description
 --- | ---
+`builder.sh` | A helper script to start packer-esxi container run-time.
 `build.yml` | An ansible playbook to build virtual machines.
 `templates` | The folder with packer templates and its dependent files.
 `mount_iso_folders.sh` | A helper script to mount ISO files onto a path local `iso` directory.
 `unmount_iso_folders.sh` | A helper script to unmount ISO files from path local `iso` directory.
-`docker_run.sh` | A helper script to start packer-esxi container run-time.
 `Dockerfile` | A Dockerfile to build a container image of the run-time environment.
 `packages` | A list of packages needed in a Debian/Ubuntu run-time environment.